 'Better' is a subjective thing, and for many years, Unicode has been doing it's thing with emoji, and while many people enjoy them on a daily basis, there are many other people who don't, and feel excluded by them.
 That's why this set exists in the first place.

-But if you want to talk about universality in emoji, various aspects of Mutant Standard like the gender-neutral arguably make Mutant Standard more universal than traditional Unicode sets, because those emoji exclude fewer people.
+But if you want to talk about universality in emoji, various aspects of Mutant Standard like the gender-neutral emoji arguably make Mutant Standard more universal than traditional Unicode sets, because those emoji exclude fewer people.

 All art and design is political.
 Just because Unicode presents themselves as an organisation working on some level of non-bias and universality, it doesn't mean that it actually exists.